Soul: Islamic philosophy (falsafa)

 Consensus held that during its union with the body, the non-rational soul governs bodily functions, the practical intellect manages earthly and corporeal matters, and the theoretical intellect pursues knowledge of universal, eternal truths.
 These thinkers maintained that the soul's highest purpose or happiness lies in transcending bodily desires to contemplate timeless universal principles.
 All agreed the non-rational soul is mortal—created and inevitably perishable.
 However, views on the rational soul's fate varied: al-Farabi suggested its eternal survival was uncertain; Ibn Sina claimed it was uncreated and immortal; and Ibn Rushd argued that the entire soul, including all its parts, is transient and ultimately ceases to exist.

 For Ibn Arabi, the soul is human potential, and the purpose of life is the actualization of that potential.
 Human experience is whereby always between the body and spirit, and thus the individual experience is limited to imagination.
 Wavering between its body and spirit, the soul can choose (free-will) between either ascending to realization or descending to the materialistic mind, which Ibn Arabi compares to Muhammad's Night Journey.
-This allows the soul to determine its own tragectory in a karmic chain of causalities, towards paradisical or infernal levels, depending on the person's understanding, traits, and actions.
+This allows the soul to determine its own trajectory in a karmic chain of causalities, towards paradisical or infernal levels, depending on the person's understanding, traits, and actions.